 Automated accounts receivable and collections can help your AR team use payment channels to encourage stellar payment behavior.
 With automation of your AR sequences your AR team will have the tools to stay ahead of the curve on DSO.

 The key to successfully automating accounts receivable and collections is to work with an experienced software partner.

-Anytime Collect is a market leader in cloud-based credit and collection platforms.
-Anytime Collect can help you to implement the technology applications you need to reduce and control DSO.
+Lockstep Collect is a market leader in cloud-based credit and collection platforms.
+Lockstep Collect can help you to implement the technology applications you need to reduce and control DSO.

-If you would like to learn how you can benefit from automating accounts receivable and collections, please contact Anytime Collect at www.anytimecollect.com.
+If you would like to learn how you can benefit from automating accounts receivable and collections, please contact Lockstep Collect at www.anytimecollect.com.